fadedbee/turnstile/README.md

-# Turnstile - a non-return valve for data #
+# Turnstile - One Way Encryption #

-Turnstile uses public key encryption to allow data to be encrypted such that only a key, not-present on the encrypting machine, can be used to decrypt it.
+Turnstile uses public key encryption to allow data to be encrypted in such a way that only a key, not-present on the encrypting machine, can be used to decrypt it.